Data collection

 Discovery type: ServicePilot Agent

 Resource discovery by ServicePilot Agent will start monitoring elements as soon as a ServicePilot Agent is deployed on a host.
-Resource discovery is dependant on the platform; Windows or Linux.
+Resource discovery is dependent on the platform; Windows or Linux.
 It is possible to specify the categories of resources that should be monitored.

 Category Description